psycedelicAI/AI-Continuity-Architecture-Method/README.md

 > An AI Continuity Architecture is a structured external context system that
 > preserves the information, relationships, decisions, terminology, authority,
-> and intent required to continue meaningful work across separate AI sessions,
+> intent, and project state required to continue meaningful work across separate
-> platforms, and model boundaries.
+> AI sessions, platforms, models, and human–AI collaboration boundaries.

 A Memory Bank is one practical implementation of this architecture.